 Each time someone in the tree marries, this creates a new family.
 Any children of the marriage are added to the family.
 Because many individuals in a tree have the same name, you may only be able to identify them with any certainly because of the family they belong to.

 Below family level, you’ll find the individuals who make up the study.
-Whenever possible, individuals will only be added when there is sufficient genealogical proof that they are who we think.
+At present there are many individuals with very little information and no sources cited for the information.
+Over the course of this year, I shall be working through the people and will try to remove those for whom there is insufficient evidence to link them to a family or branch of a tree.
 As everyone who has been involved in family history knows, it is still possible to make mistakes, and you’ll find a facility to suggest corrections.
 Please include reference numbers for any record for which you want to suggest a change.

 HOW TO SEARCH THE RECORDS